apiato/documentation/docs/getting-started/requests.md

 ### ASCII payload {#ascii-payload}

-To tell the web server that you are posting simple text/ASCII payload (`name=Mahmoud+Zalt&age=18`), you need to include `Content-Type : x-www-form-urlencoded` in the request header.
+To tell the web server that you are posting simple text/ASCII payload (`name=John+Doe&age=18`), you need to include `Content-Type : x-www-form-urlencoded` in the request header.

 ### JSON payload {#json-payload}

-To tell the web server that you are posting JSON-formatted payload (`{name : 'Mahmoud Zalt', age: 18}`), you need to include `Content-Type = application/json` in the request header.
+To tell the web server that you are posting JSON-formatted payload (`{name : 'John Doe', age: 18}`), you need to include `Content-Type = application/json` in the request header.

 *(you may wish return Json data in this case as well, you can do so by changing the response serializer from